TomFrederik/gcn_for_sat/readme.md

 ## The network
 I use the pytorch geometric package to do the heavy lifting of the graph convolutions.

-The network is comprised of two graph convolutional layers and two linear layers for classification.
+The network is comprised of 26 graph convolutional layers and two linear layers for classification.
 After each layer ReLU and dropout is employed, except for the last layer after which we just use log_softmax to assign probabilities to the two classes (sat, unsat).

 As a loss, the negative log-likelihood loss is used.